zulip/zulip-flutter/docs/translation.md

   },
 ```

-The bindings are automatically generated when you execute
+Then run the app (with `flutter run` or in your IDE),
+or perform a hot reload,
+to cause the Dart bindings to be updated based on your
+changes to the ARB file.
-`flutter run` although you can also manually trigger it
+(You can also trigger an update directly, with `flutter gen-l10n`.)
-using `flutter gen-l10n`.

-Untranslated strings will be included in a generated
-`build/untranslated_messages.json` file.
-This output
-awaits #276.

-## Using in code
+### Using a translated string in the code

-To utilize in our widgets you need to import the generated
+To use in our widgets, you need to import the generated bindings:
-bindings:
 ```
 import 'package:flutter_gen/gen_l10n/zulip_localizations.dart';
 ```

-And in your widget code pull the localizations out of the context:
+Then in your widget code, pull the localizations object
+off of the Flutter build context:
 ```
 Widget build(BuildContext context) {
   final zulipLocalizations = ZulipLocalizations.of(context);
 ```

-And finally access one of the generated properties:
-`Text(zulipLocalizations.chooseAccountButtonAddAnAccount)`.

-String that take placeholders are generated as functions
-that take arguments: `zulipLocalizations.subscribedToNStreams(store.subscriptions.length)`
+Finally, on the localizations object use the getter
+that was generated for the new string:
+`Text(zulipLocalizations.profileButtonSendDirectMessage)`.

+### Strings with placeholders

+When a UI string is a constant per language, with no placeholders,
+the generated Dart code provides a simple getter, as seen above.

+When the string takes a placeholder,
+the generated Dart binding for it will instead be a function,
+taking arguments corresponding to the placeholders.

+For example:
+`zulipLocalizations.subscribedToNStreams(store.subscriptions.length)`.

-## Hack to enforce locale (for testing, etc)
+## Hack to enforce locale (for testing, etc.)

-To manually trigger a locale change for testing I've found
+For testing the app's behavior in different locales,
+you can use your device's system settings to
+change the preferred language.

+Alternatively, you may find it helpful to
-it helpful to add the `localeResolutionCallback` in
+pass a `localeResolutionCallback` to the `MaterialApp` in `app.dart`
-`app.dart` to enforce a particular locale:
+to enforce a particular locale:

 ```
 return GlobalStoreWidget(